(M92.6) Juvenile osteochondrosis of tarsus

 How does a doctor diagnose

-• Blood tests to check for any underlying metabolic or hormonal disorders
+• Blood test to check for inflammation markers

 Treatment and Medical Assistance